 We are fortunate to have two Divisional Elders to guide and support the staff and students of Seven Oaks School Division.

 After the naming ceremony, we feasted the name and put out tobacco for the name.
 The name is honoured by the feast.
 We will continue to feast each year to honour the name that was given.

-We must yet mark the territory over which the Bineshi spread its wings.
+We will mark the territory over which the Bineshi spread its wings.
 We will do this by placing a post at each corner of the land, and tied to each post will be four coloured ribbons.

 This is how we pronounce our name: